NOvA: Funding history

 In late 2007, NOνA passed a Department of Energy "Critical Decision 2" review, meaning roughly that its design, cost, schedule, and scientific goals had been approved.
 This also allowed the project to be included in the Department of Energy congressional budget request.
 (NOνA still required a "Critical Decision 3" review to begin construction.)

 On 21 December 2007, President Bush signed an omnibus spending bill, H.R.
 2764, which cut the funding for high energy physics by 88 million dollars from the expected value of 782 million dollars.
 The budget of Fermilab was cut by 52 million dollars.
 This bill explicitly stated that "Within funding for Proton Accelerator-Based Physics, no funds are provided for the NOνA activity in Tevatron Complex Improvements."
 So although the NOνA project retained its approval from both the Department of Energy and Fermilab, Congress left NOνA with no funds for the 2008 fiscal year to build its detector, pay its staff, or to continue in the pursuit of scientific results.
 However, in July 2008, Congress passed, and the President signed, a supplemental budget bill, which included funding for NOνA, allowing the collaboration to resume its work.

 The NOνA prototype near detector (Near Detector on Surface, or NDOS) began running at Fermilab in November and registered its first neutrinos from the NuMI beam on 15 December 2010.
 As a prototype, NDOS served the collaboration well in establishing a use case and suggesting improvements in the design of detector components that were later installed as a near detector at Fermilab, and a far detector at Ash River, MN.

-Once construction of the NOvA building was complete, construction of the detector modules began.
+Once construction of the NOνA building was complete, construction of the detector modules began.
 On 26 July 2012 the first module was laid in place.
 Placement and gluing of the modules continued over a year until the detector hall was filled.

 The first detection occurred on 11 February 2014 and construction completed in September that year.
 Full operation began in October 2014.